TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 =========================

-We have already introduced the Repositories in Chapter 3.
+We have already introduced the Repositories in :ref:`the-blog-example`.
 They serve with capabilities to save and reaccess our objects.
 We set up such a Repository object for every Aggregate-Root object which are, then again, used for accessing all the Aggregate-Root's corresponding objects.
 In our concrete example